Breast Pain

 -

-Large breasts: Tend to pull on the ligaments of the breast, and discomfort may involve the neck and shoulder as well.
+Large breasts: Tend to pull on the ligaments of the breast, and discomfort may involve the neck and shoulder.

 -